psyb0t/piraterf/README.md

 - **📻 Morse Code Transmission**: Send CW (continuous wave) Morse code signals
 - **🎛️ Carrier Wave Generation**: Simple tone generation for testing and tuning
 - **🎨 Spectrum Painting**: Transmit images as RF spectrum patterns (because why the fuck not?)
-- **🎧 Real-time Audio Processing**: Upload files or record directly through the browser
+- **🎧 Audio Processing**: Upload files or record via microphone through the browser
 - **📱 Web-based Control**: Full-featured HTML5 interface with live WebSocket updates

 All of this runs on a **Pi Zero W configured as a WiFi access point**, making it a completely standalone, portable RF transmission platform that you can take anywhere and control from any device with a browser.